chaos-manual/chaos-manual.github.io/documentation/index.md

 Things we present are not dark magic.
 They are not about buying into any expensive stuff.
-They are about sensible steps in aquiring competences and changing your workflow.
+They are about sensible steps in acquiring competences and changing your workflow.
 As a result your IT system is more reliable and your team gets more confident and prepared.